 According to the scheme, you will still retain employment with your out-of-state job while boosting the state’s population.
 Upon signing the deal into law, state governor Phil Scott stated simply: “We have a demographic problem in this state.
 We need more people.”

-Already there has been huge interest in the deal, with hundreds signing up online to receive updates as more details become available.
+Already there has been huge interest in the deal.
 So far the scheme has been earmarked to run for at least three years and with a total spend of half a million dollars.

 Vermont is the second-least populated state in the USA with just 623,960 inhabitants according to the latest statistics; Wyoming is the only one with less at 573,720.
 Since the initiative is aimed at remote workers, it’s most likely that young people will be the ones to take up the offer, potentially giving the state a long-term boost in numbers.